How to unblock an email on Gmail: 3 steps only (all devices)

 1. How to unblock an email on Gmail

-Gmail gives you multiple ways to restore blocked senders, depending on whether you’re working from an email, adjusting settings, or using the mobile app.
+Gmail gives you multiple ways to restore blocked senders, depending on whether you’re working from an email, adjusting settings, or using the app.
 Here are the most effective methods.

 1.1.
 How to unblock an email on Gmail from a message

-- Open Gmail on desktop or mobile.
+1. Open Gmail on your computer or phone.

-- Find and open the sender’s message.
+2. Find and open the sender’s message.

-- At the top of the email, look for a banner that says the sender is blocked.
+3. At the top of the email, look for a banner that says the sender is blocked.

-- Click Unblock sender.
+4. Click Unblock sender.

 I once accidentally blocked a colleague’s email during a busy day.
 The unblock banner appeared instantly when I opened their last message, making the fix simple and immediate.